Evan Jones (Ieuan Gwynedd): Ministry work

 On the 18 March 1838 Jones first addressed the congregation of Sardis chapel in Llanwddyn.
-The following year he took up a teaching job working as assistant master at Daniel Williams school in Bangor.
+The following year he took up a teaching job working as assistant master at Daniel Williams's school in Bangor.
 He left the post just six months later and became a student of Reverend J. Jones at his school in Marton, Shropshire.
 When Jones died in 1840, Evans took over his ministerial role at the local village church, continuing his schooling with the Reverend T. Jones of Minsterley.
 On completing his schooling in 1841 he was accepted to Brecon College where he spent the next four years.
 After leaving the college he was ordained the minister of Saron Independent Chapel in Tredegar.
-Four months after taken up his ministry, In November 1945, he married Catherine, daughter of John Sankey of Rorrington Hall in Morton.
+Four months after taken up his ministry, In November 1845, he married Catherine, daughter of John Sankey of Rorrington Hall in Morton.
 Their union was short-lived, the only child of their marriage died in infancy and Catherine died on 25 April 1847.
 Jones' continuing ill-health impacted on his career when he was unable to continue his ministry of the Tredegar parish leaving the post at the end of 1847.
 During this period he was approached to take up the position of secretary of the National Temperance Association but he turned it down, again due to his poor health.